Share this article

 7 things we can do to help maintain a healthy heart

 Manage your weight.
-It’s one of the key things you can do to support your heart health.
-Even a small change can make a big difference – losing just 5-10% of your body weight can reduce your risk of heart disease, and could play a significant role in preventing treatable cardiovascular conditions.
+Being a healthy weight is one of the key things you can do to support your heart health.
+Losing just 5% of your body weight can reduce the risk of heart disease.

 Limit salt intake.
-Having too much salt can increase your risk of high blood pressure, which in turn is a risk factor for heart disease.
-Ready meals and sauces are often high in added salt, so cooking from scratch puts you in control.
-Check salt levels on labels – adults are recommended to keep their daily consumption to no more than 6g a day.
+Eating too much salt can increase the risk of high blood pressure, which in turn is a risk factor for heart disease.
+Cooking from scratch and checking salt quantities on labels (adults are recommended to have no more than 6g of salt a day) can help to manage your intake.

-Cut down on fat.
-Eating large quantities of the saturated type (for example, fatty meats, butter, cakes and pastries) can lead to high cholesterol levels and weight gain.
-Limit your intake by choosing lean meats (such as 5% fat mince), trimming the fat off bacon and other fatty cuts and taking the skin off poultry.
-Meanwhile, including more omega-3 fats (found in oily fish like salmon and mackerel, plus walnuts and linseeds/flaxseeds) can be beneficial for heart health.
+Cut down on unhealthy fat.
+High intakes of saturated fat for example fatty meats, butter, cakes, pastries can lead to high cholesterol levels and weight gain, so we’re advised to reduce our intake of these.
+Meanwhile, including more omega 3 fats found in oily fish, like salmon and mackerel, plus nuts and seeds, like walnuts and chia seeds, can be beneficial for heart health.

 Eat fish twice a week.
 White fish, such as hake, cod or haddock, is a really lean source of protein – while oily fish, like sardines, mackerel and salmon, provides protein and is a great source of heart-healthy omega-3 fatty acids.
 Omega 3 has been linked to a lower risk of heart disease, through helping to prevent blood clots, improve blood circulation, lower blood pressure and reduce triglycerides (a type of fat in the blood).
 Aim for a portion each of white and oily fish a week as part of a balanced diet to support heart health.